igwgames/nes-starter-kit/guide/section_2/adding_enemies.md

 It is also worth noting that for animated sprites that only show two frames (don't pay attention to direction) you want the two animation frames to be next to each other.

 Moving on, we need to add our new sprite to the list.
-Open up `source/sprites/sprite_definitions.c` to see the list of sprites.
+Open up `source/c/sprites/sprite_definitions.c` to see the list of sprites.
 (This will be familiar if you looked at the last chapter.)
-You should see a couple of enemies in this list, easily identified by their type of SPRITE_TYPE_REGULAR_ENEMY.
+You should see a couple of enemies in this list, easily identified by their type of `SPRITE_TYPE_REGULAR_ENEMY`.
 Here's an excerpt from that file:

 ```c
 const unsigned char spriteDefinitions[] = {